What is a Dianthus?

 Where Did We Get Dianthus?

 Most dianthus is native to Europe and Asia.
 They got their name from Theophrastus (371-287 BC).
 Aristotle said that he had a “divine form of expression.”.
 He used the word dianthus, which referenced God and the flower for this plant.
-He worked as a teacher and philosopher, and he loved his garden.
-He is commonly called the father of horticulture.
+Dianthus means ‘flower of the gods.’
+Theophrastus worked as a teacher and philosopher, and he loved his garden and he is commonly called the father of horticulture.
 He was good at a lot of things, ethics, biology, metaphysics, logic, grammar, and language.

 You can see the dianthus form incorporated in ancient architecture, appearing in freezes decorating classical buildings.
 They are a simple cottage garden flower-but their roots run deep!

 This variety has a contrasting eye and is hardy to zone 3.